 City staff will monitor the project, periodically checking that the project is in compliance with the grant agreement requirements.
 Staff will take appropriate remedies as specified in the grant agreement if the applicant defaults on the agreement.
+Exhibit B Page 35 of 52

-Figure A-1 Facade Improvement Grant Program Administration
+Figure A-1: Facade Improvement Grant Program Administration